knpuniversity/oo/knpu/episode3/abstract-ship.md

 For Rebel Ships, the Jedi Powers work differently than Empire ships.
 They always have at least some Jedi Power, sometimes there's a lot and sometimes it's lower, depending on what side of the galaxy they woke up on that day.
-So, instead of making this a dynamic value that we set in the datbase let's create a `public function getJediFactor` that returns the `rand` function with levels between 10 and 30.
+So, instead of making this a dynamic value that we set in the datbase let's create a `public function getJediFactor()` that returns the `rand` function with levels between 10 and 30.
 Setting it up like this overrides the function in the `Ship` parent class.

 Back in the browser, when we refresh we can see the Jedi Factor keeps changing on the first two Rebel ships only.

+## Fat Classes

 Over in PhpStorm, when we look at this function now, `Ship` has a Jedi Factor property but `RebelShip` doesn't need that at all.
 Since `RebelShip` is extending `Ship` it is